You want smart political talk without the meltdowns?

 I've asked the DOI to investigate the DA's office.

-I've asked the the bar to disbar him.
+I've asked the bar to disbar him.

 That's a felony.

-In other words, if you reveal information gained from a grand jury subpoena or grand jury uh investigation, which this is, to a third party, you've committed a felony.
+In other words, if you reveal information gained from a grand jury subpoena or grand jury investigation, which this is, to a third party, you've committed a felony.

 Okay?

-Because that grand jury is still sitting, it's still an open grand jury investigation.
+It's still an open grand jury investigation.

-It's Alan Bregg.
+It's Alan Bragg.

-Alan Bregg went crazy and was complaining.
+Alan Bragg went crazy and was complaining.

 Now, you know, you would think that would give him pause to even think about going forward here, but apparently not.

-Um, and I hope he's not stooping to that level.
+And I hope he's not stooping to that level.

 Do you understand how sick that what I just said is?